 Srila Prabhupada explains in his purport to these verses that such a sadhu’s concern is to enlighten people in devotional service to the Lord because he knows that without devotional service to the Lord, human life is spoiled.
 A Sadhu is not satisfied with his own liberation.
 He always thinks about others.
 He is the most compassionate personality towards all the fallen souls and because while engaged in preaching work, he has to meet with so many opposing elements, he has to be very tolerant.
 Someone may ill-treat him or even physically harm him because the conditioned souls are not prepared to receive the transcendental knowledge of devotional service.
 They do not like it; that is their disease.
 But the sadhu tolerates it as he has the thankless task of impressing upon them the importance of devotional service and thus benefiting them.

 A sadhu is merciful to and well-wisher of all fallen souls, not only of human society or of his dear ones.
 Srila Prabhupada points out the words sarva-dehinam, which indicate all living entities who have accepted material bodies.
 But, for example. these days we hear of many so called saintly persons shamelessly consuming food not meant for civilized human beings.
-Delivering lectures on compassion and cleanliness, they don’t mind swallowing filthy meat of cruelly tortured and killed animals.
-They are indifferent to the pain the animal, bird or reptile goes through in the process.
-Similarly, some so-called sadhus are indifferent to others’ difficulties and are peaceful until the difficulties affect their own life.
+Delivering lectures on compassion and cleanliness, they don’t mind swallowing filthy food, i.e. meat of cruelly tortured and killed animals.
+They are indifferent to the pain the other living entities go through in the process.
+Similarly, some so-called sadhus talk of equality and peace only so far the difficulties do not affect their own lives.
+All their wisdom disappear as soon as the difficulties knock on their door.
 What kind of compassion is this?
 What kind of sadhus are they?
 And when people see such pseudo sadhus behaving in that manner, they learn from it.

 Identifying a pseudo sadhu